Memeplexx/olik/docs/readme-read.md

 ```

 ## FETCHING STATE FROM EXTERNAL SOURCES ##
+*Fetchers* are an optional mechanism which:
-Using *Fetchers* allows you to track the status of a request (loading / success / error) as well as cache request responses.
+* tracks the status of a request (loading / success / error)
+* caches request responses
+* deduplicates multiple requests for the same data into a single request
+* automatically inserts data into the store

 `api.ts`
 ```Typescript